 🍓 Potential Risks

-While strawberries have many benefits, there are still some potential risks to keep in mind, especially for those with health conditions.
+While strawberries have many benefits, there are still some potential risks to keep in mind, especially for those with existing conditions.

 Allergic Reactions